horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 When using a product built on top of such blockchain following statements hold true:

-- user doesn't have to trust anyone on a blockchain
+- user doesn't have to trust anyone
-- user doesn't need permission to participate in blockchain
+- user doesn't need permission to participate
-- user has an unconditional control over the assets on a blockchain
+- user has an unconditional control over the assets
-- blockchain data is permanent and unchangeable
+- data is permanent and unchangeable

 Blockchain technology can potentially be applied to anything where notions like trust, censorship-resistance and immutability are essential.
 Think, notary services, financial instruments and so on.

-At the time being, a large chunk of financial, legal and governmental agencies exist to enforce things that can be enforced by a blockchain in impartial manner.
+At the time being, a lot of financial and legal agencies exist to enforce things that can be enforced by a blockchain in impartial manner.
 Should the blockchain technology continue to grow these services are likely to be automated and ported over to a blockchain.

 >_**The first generation of blockchain-based products like Bitcoin aim to deliver a financial platform for value exchange without the need for a system to rely on intermediaries such as banks.**_

-The Bitcoin is the first product where the idea of blockchain was applied to challenge areas currently controlled by the present day monetary system.
+The Bitcoin is the first product where the idea of blockchain was applied to challenge areas currently controlled by financial system.

 ## Blockchain Attributes